Rainford High School: History

-Rainford's Houses
+Houses

 The school used to have 4 houses, called Derby, Muncaster, Holland and Lathom.
 However, in more recent times these houses have not been used.

 In 2022, the school brought back the house system.
 The house names are Compassion, Integrity, Determination, Endeavour and Resilience.
 The first house event was the 2022 annual Sports Day in July 2022.
 In January 2023, the school began to hand out House Badges (to lower school students) and House Lanyards (to staff and sixth form students).
 There are 5 of these, with different symbols, and colours to match the houses.
+Each student and member of staff will be randomly placed into one of the five houses.

 Rainford High Sixth Form

-The school also operates a Sixth Form College on the same grounds, Rainford High Sixth Form.
-The Sixth Form shares its specialised facilities (e.g. Music Equipment and Science Labs), and teaching staff with the Rainford High School.
+Rainford High Sixth Form is a sixth form college and the post-16 provision of Rainford High School, located in Rainford, St Helens, Merseyside.

+The first A-Level exam to be sat at Rainford was sat in 1962, with the first student to enter University from Rainford in 1966.
+The Sixth Form building was completed in 1982 and refurbished in 2011.
+During this process, the Sixth Form was moved into temporary accommodation on one of the fields on the school's grounds.

+It is currently third in the results table in the St Helens area, behind Carmel College and Rainhill Sixth Form.
+However, due to the COVID-19 pandemic, exam data from the years 2020 and 2021 has not been released.
+Exam data is expected to be released from the summer 2022 exam cohort.

+The college is based in the grounds of Rainford High School.

+The Sixth Form has some specialist facilities, such as a media suite with video editing facilities, and a canteen, however, many of the school's other facilities, such as science laboratories, the auditorium, and the sports hall, are shared with the main school.

 The school day

 Each student is provided with a timetable that tells them where they should be at certain times of the day.
 These times are as follows: